 Thoughts

-Creating Culture while Remote
+Creating Culture While Remote

 Close up view of business people putting their hands together in an overlapping stack